LynxCGames/Soy-Boy-Mod/README.md

 <h1 align="center">Soy Boy Mod</h1>

 This is my first ever mod for Bloons TD 6 (so bare with me) and it's meant as a test mod for me to make sure I could get everything working before I make more in depth mods.
 This mod adds in a new tower: Soy Boy who is a very unassuming character until he reaches his full potential.
-He currently only has one upgrade path (not like he really needs more than one), but I might return to this tower at a later date to add the other two upgrade paths for more Soy Boy action.
-I have more mod ideas planned so this will be the first of many crazy mods to come.
+Upgrade him along one of his three paths to either stun MOABs, spawn clones, or obliterate Bloons with the powers of the infinity beans.
+Be careful though, as a new threat may arise if Soy Boy ever reaches his full potential.

+In the Works:
+- Updated artwork (portraits, icons, and projectiles)
+- New Model designs
+- A paragon - Soypocalypse

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)